 Adopt Sections 95486.3 and 95491.2 of title 17, California Code of Regulations, to read as follows:

 95486.3.
-Generating and Calculating Credits for ZEV Fueling Infrastructure Pathways.
+Generating and Calculating Credits for ZEV Fueling Infrastructure Pathways for Light- and Medium-Duty Vehicles.

-Medium- and Heavy-Duty Hydrogen Refueling Infrastructure (MHD-HRI) Pathways.
+Hydrogen Refueling Infrastructure (HRI) Pathways for light- and medium-duty (LMD) hydrogen refueling stations.

-MHD-HRI Pathway Eligibility.
-A hydrogen station owner or designee may submit an application to certify an MHD-HRI pathway subject to the following eligibility conditions:
+HRI Pathway Eligibility.
+A hydrogen station owner or their designee identified in subsection 95483(b)(2) may submit a LMD-HRI application to certify an HRI pathway subject to the following eligibility conditions:

-The proposed MHD-HRI station must be open and accessible to vehicles with a gross vehicle weight rating 8,501 lbs and greater.
+The proposed LMD-HRI station must be located in California.

-The proposed MHD-HRI station must be:

-Located in California; and

-Located within one mile of any ready or pending hydrogen Federal Highway Administration Alternative Fuel Corridor or on or adjacent to a property used for medium or heavy-duty vehicle overnight parking, or has received capital funding from a State or Federal competitive grant program that includes location evaluation as criteria.

-The MHD-HRI pathway application must be received on or before December 31, 2030.
+The HRI pathway application must be received on or before December 31, 2030.

-Any station built as a required mitigation measure pursuant to the California Environmental Quality Act or pursuant to any settlement related to any California or Federal regulation enforcement is not eligible for MHD-HRI crediting:
+The following stations are not eligible for HRI crediting as LMD-HRI stations:

-Any FSE that is permitted to operate prior to January 1, 2022; or
+Any station that is permitted to operate prior to January 1, 2022; or

+Any station previously approved for HRI crediting; or

 Any station receiving or spending funds pursuant to any settlement related to any California or Federal regulation enforcement; or

 Any station built as a required mitigation measure pursuant to the California Environmental Quality Act.

+Any LMD station co-located with a HD-HRI station that is not a public LMD-HRI station.

-MHD-HRI Application Requirements.
-For each hydrogen refueling station, the station owner must submit an application in the LRT-CBTS containing the following information:
+LMD-HRI Application Requirements.
+For each LMD hydrogen refueling station, the station owner must submit an application in the LRT-CBTS containing the following information:

 Name and address of the owner of the proposed station.